Frederick Bingham Howden

 Frederick Bingham Howden (December 10, 1869 – November 12, 1940) was a missionary bishop of New Mexico and Southwest Texas in The Episcopal Church.

 Early life and education

 Howden was born on December 10, 1869, in West New Brighton, New York City, to William Douglas Howden and Esther Jane Orrell.
-He studied at Trinity College, Toronto, and graduated with a Bachelor of Arts in 1891, a Master of Arts in 1893, and a Doctor of Divinity in 1914.
+He studied at Trinity College, Toronto, and graduated with a Bachelor of Arts in 1891, a Master of Arts in 1893, and an honorary Doctor of Divinity in 1914.
 He also studied for the priesthood at the General Theological Seminary graduating with a Bachelor of Sacred Theology in 1894.
 He was awarded a Doctor of Sacred Theology by the General Seminary in 1927.